 - accessories: plumbing, mirrors, dividers for urinals, etc.

 Among the possible treatments:

-- thorough cleaning of elements up for sale
+- testing and thorough cleaning of elements up for sale

 - re-enamelling (for the restoration of antique bathtubs)